by Tammy Taylor~

 But since we have cell service we’re able to track that weather system using the data on our phones when the electricity is off at the house.
 We’re even able to track that weather system as we’re sitting in our Underground Storm Shelter so we know when it’s safe to come out.

-We’ve done cellphone weather tracking through various apps often over the years.
+We’ve used cellphone weather tracking through various apps often over the years.
 Our favorite app to use is for our local weather channel – you’ll want to check out the app for your local area’s weather station.

 Data for Text or Facetime

 Of course the data itself has been helpful for RancherMan & me .
 Remember, we’ve shunned cable TV & instead have a rooftop antenna.
 We’ve used Facetime when he’s up on the roof adjusting our antenna, or in the attic working with the antenna amplifier.
-I’ll stand next to the TV and show him the signal strength so he can adjust until it’s at its strongest level.
+I’ll stand next to the TV and show him the signal strength fluctuations so he can adjust until it’s at its strongest steady level.

 And text service really helps the homesteader too.
-For instance, if I’m out checking the cows and I see that one is going into labor, I can text him to let him know he needs to keep his chores on the short list for the next few hours.
+For instance, if I’m out checking the cows and I see that one is going into labor, I can text RancherMan to let him know he needs to keep his chores on the short list for the next few hours.

 And when we trek even farther to west Texas to visit my aunt, she can monitor our progress and estimate when we will arrive at her house.
-That way she’s not stuck at the house unable to run errands or wondering when that delightful pot roast needs to be finished.
+That way she’s not stuck at the house unable to run errands or wondering when her delightful pot roast needs to be finished.
 It’s easy for her to track our progress over the hours until we arrive.

 And before taking a trip I like to use the “NOTES” section of my iPhone for a list of things we need to do before leaving home.
 No more “Did you unplug the coffee pot?”
 There’s a list of things to do before we walk out such as take out the compost, empty the coffee grounds and lock the feed shed.